yanbinc/myblog/source/content/Note_SMV_Study.rst

     **TakeAway Points**

-    One key question that needs to be answered before mass production of different chips/IPs is how to infer mass production risks from laboratory small batch testing
+    One key question that needs to be answered before mass production of different chips/IPs is **how to infer mass production risks from laboratory small batch testing?**

 SMV Measurement Requirement